 Once considered only a supplier of welding services, WMI has recruited the personnel to fabricate complete, fully-assembled products, and, more recently, design products, and customers have now engaged WMI for these services.
+This has increased the WMI's penetration into the operations of certain customers resulting in more firmly embedded relationships.

 Our long term marketing goal for Welding Metallurgy is to develop the company into a product integrator providing structural assemblies to the aerospace industry.
 We have employees with the talent and experience to manage the manufacture of sections of aircraft structures to be delivered to the final assembly phase of the aircraft manufacturing cycle.
 In 2011 we hired additional senior management personnel to bolster this capability.
-We believe this strategy is very much in line with current prime contractor supply chain strategy.
+This strategy is very much in line with current prime contractor supply chain strategy.
+WMI combined with AIM and now Air-NTW, offers a cost competitive, low risk approach to customers for the outsourcing of subassembly manufacturing.

-NTW